-2017 2016
+2018 2017

 Years Years

 Software and licenses 2-5 2-5

 Concession 18 18

 3G and 2G License 10 10

 4G License 20 20

-Amortization is charged to the Profit for the year on a straight-line basis over the estimated useful lives of intangible assets.
+Amortization is charged to the Profit or Loss on a straight-line basis over the estimated useful lives of intangible assets.
 Intangible assets are amortized from the date they are available for use.
 The assets useful lives are reviewed, and adjusted if appropriate, at least once a year (see note 12).